Farthest Flying Disc Golf Discs: The Real Max Distance Drivers

 Survey Results: Max Distance Discs

 We asked YOU about your farthest flying disc, and you responded by the hundreds!
 We randomly selected 5 winners to receive an Infinite Discs gift card.
 Each person was contacted via email.
-Congrats to the winners:
+Congrats to the winners for 2023:

 Mason K